n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 code (constants, enumerable lists, and other stuff) in the `.d.ts` file!
 Sounds reasonable.
 Let's create a regular `.ts` file and put all these enums there.
 Then we... well, how can we apply globals in the `.ts` file?!
 Meh...

-We did not find an example on how to do that, really.
+We did not find an example of how to do that, really.
 StackOverflow is flooded with the `.d.ts vs .ts` concept war.
 We had nothing but digging into TypeScript documentation and finally introduced the code that meets our requirements.

 ### Start from the scratch